Aliases for GAL Gene

 GeneCards Summary for GAL Gene

 GAL (Galanin And GMAP Prepropeptide) is a Protein Coding gene.
-Diseases associated with GAL include epilepsy, familial temporal lobe, 8 and gastroenteritis.
+Diseases associated with GAL include Epilepsy, Familial Temporal Lobe, 8 and Adjustment Disorder.
 Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
 GO annotations related to this gene include hormone activity and type 2 galanin receptor binding.

 UniProtKB/Swiss-Prot for GAL Gene